 Keep records of all communications you have with your employer and its insurer during this time about your injury, recovery, or claim.
 As much as possible, use written means to communicate about your case.
 If you must use telephonic or in-person communication, take notes during or immediately after the conversation or obtain permission to record the conversations.

-Claim Documentation: Working through the Workers’ Comp Claim System
+Claim Documentation: Working through the Iowa Workman’s Compensation Claim System

 Only “employees” are entitled to workers’ compensation protection.
 If your relationship with your employer could lead to questions of whether you are considered an “employee” or an “independent contractor,” make sure you gather records such as payroll records, contracts, employment offers, performance reviews, and other employment-related documents.

-If your employer has accepted your workers’ compensation claim, a workers’ compensation attorney can help make sure that you follow the appropriate claim procedures, meet the applicable deadlines, and pursue all possible avenues to obtain a fair recovery for your damages.
+If your employer has accepted your Iowa Workman’s Compensation claim, a workers’ comp attorney can help make sure that you follow the appropriate claim procedures, meet the applicable deadlines, and pursue all possible avenues to obtain a fair recovery for your damages.